robertorivera16/watchDog/plugins/phonegap-plugin-push/docs/INSTALLATION.md

 [https://github.com/danwilson/google-analytics-plugin](https://github.com/danwilson/google-analytics-plugin)
 [https://github.com/cmackay/google-analytics-plugin](https://github.com/cmackay/google-analytics-plugin)

+## Browser details

+### Browser quirks

+For the time being push support on the browser will only work using the PhoneGap push server.

+When you run `phonegap serve` to test browser push point your browser at `http://localhost:3000`.
+The browser push implementation uses the W3C Push Spec's implementation which relies on ServiceWorkers and ServiceWorkers can only be accessed via the `https` protocol or via `http://localhost`.
+Pointing your browser at `localhost` will be the easiest way to test.

+### Browser Support

+Chrome  49+
+Firefox 46+

 ## iOS details

-### XCode
+### Xcode

-XCode version 7.0 or greater is required for building this plugin.
+Xcode version 8.0 or greater is required for building this plugin.

 ### Bitcode